ipfs/kubo/docs/config.md

 ### `Reprovider.Strategy`

 Tells reprovider what should be announced.
 Valid strategies are:
+Some options have better privacy than others.

 - `"all"` - announce all CIDs of stored blocks
 - `"pinned"` - only announce pinned CIDs recursively (both roots and child blocks)
-- `"roots"` - only announce the root block of explicitly pinned CIDs
+- `"roots"` - only announce the root block of explicitly pinned CIDs (offers the best privacy)

 Default: `"all"`